Table of Contents

 Best Season to Visit

-• Spring (April to June) and Autumn (September to October) are ideal times to visit for pleasant weather and fewer crowds.
+- Spring (April to June) and Autumn (September to October) are ideal times to visit for pleasant weather and fewer crowds.

-• Summer (July and August) is popular for beachgoers but can be crowded and hot.
+- Summer (July and August) is popular for beachgoers but can be crowded and hot.

-• Winter (December through February): Nice has long been a famous host of wintering Europeans.
+- Winter (December through February): Nice has long been a famous host of wintering Europeans.
 See Winter is the Best Season to Visit Nice, video.

-• Rainy Season (October and November): The region is typically cloud-covered with frequent heavy rain.
+- Rainy Season (October and November): The region is typically cloud-covered with frequent heavy rain.
 If you have flexibility, try to plan around this period — late October through into December is generally the least favorable time to visit.

 Arrive

-Refer to this detailed guide: Arrive and Go in Nice
+For arrival in Nice, refer to this detailed guide: Arrive and Go in Nice

 Get Around